zaba1157/PySPuDS/README.md

 Currently **PySPuDS** only supports ABX<sub>3</sub> structure generation, i.e. SPuDS menu item 1.

-Future support for SPuDS menu items 3, 6, and 7 is planned.
+run_spuds_v1.py has limited support for menu items 1, 3, 6, and 7.
+This version is static with the relase of the [Theoretical Multinary Perovskite Oxides Dataset](https://contribs.materialsproject.org/projects/Multinary_Oxides)